biocsuwb/EnsembleFS/README.md

-# EnsembleFS: ensemble feature selection methods for analysis of molecular data
+# EnsembleFS web-based tool for a filter ensemble feature selection of molecular omics data

 ## Welcome to EnsembleFS
 **EnsembleFS is a tool that allows the user to:**